Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Moduli Spaces of Disks

 When $k=0$, this is the same thing as a point constraint $u(q) \in D_j$.
 For $k \ge 1$, one should think of the curve $u$ having `ramification of order $k+1$' about the divisor $D_j$.
-We can find local holomorphic coordinates $(z_1,\ldots,z_n)$ for $M$ near $u(q)$, such that $u(q)$ corresponds to the origin, and $D_j$ corresponds to $\{z_1 = 0\}$, and a local holomorphic coordinate $z$ for $S$ near $q$ such that $q$ corresponds to the origin.
-If we assume that the almost-complex structure part of the perturbation datum is equal to the standard complex structure along the cylindrical end associated to the marked point $q$, and the Hamiltonian part of the perturbation datum vanishes, then $u$ takes the form $(u_1(z),\ldots,u_n(z))$ in these coordinates, where $u_j(z)$ are holomorphic functions, and $u_1$ has a zero of order $\ge k+1$ at the origin.
-It follows that the point $q$ contributes at least $k+1$ to the intersection number of $u$ with $D_j$.
+If $u$ is not contained in $D_j$, then the point $q$ contributes at least $k+1$ to the intersection number of $u$ with $D_j$ (see \cite[Proposition 7.1]{Cieliebak2007}).